10 Must-Try Icelandic Foods

 5. Harðfiskur

 Translating to “hard fish," this delicacy is beloved by locals.
 The dish has been a part of Icelandic culture for centuries, developed to preserve food year-round.
 Harðfiskur is dried fish, typically cod, although wolffish and haddock can also be used.
-It's highly nutritious, packed with protein and essential nutrients.
+It's highly nutritious, and packed with protein and essential nutrients.
 Don't be surprised to see Icelanders enjoying Harðfiskur—it's a genuine favourite.

 Closeup image Skyr in a glass bowl with fruit